joe7575/beduino/manual/manual_EN.md

+## SD Cards

+The VM16 programmer supports SD cards.
+SD cards can be used to transfer programs between programmers and to boot Beduino controllers from SD cards.
+SD cards with a program in h16 format can be placed in the inventory of the Beduino controller.
+After pressing the "Reset" button, the controller loads the h16 program from the CD card and executes it.
+A file in h16 format can be generated from the programmer using the "Build" button.

 ## Router

 Routers are used to send messages from one to another controller.
 Each controller needs its own router.
 Each router automatically gets an unique number/address, which is used for the addressing.
 The 16 bit address allows up to 65535 routers.